 The term Osteopractor literally translates to “bone practitioner".
 Osteopractors are highly trained in diagnosing and treating most neuro-muscluo-skeletal disorders.
 The Osteopractic Diploma is given only to PT’s, MD’s, or DO’s who

 have completed a rigorous, evidenced-based series of courses including:

 Certification in Spinal Manipulation or Cert.
 SMT (series of four courses)

 Certification in Dry Needling or Cert.
 DN (series of two courses, fifty-four total hours)

 Differential Diagnosis & Multi-Modal Management of Upper and Lower Extremity Spine-Related Pain Syndromes.

 A manual physical therapist will use a number of different hands-on techniques as part of their treatment.
-These may include massage, other soft-tissue mobilization techniques, joint mobilizations, manual stretching, and joint manipulation, etc. An Osteopractor has and uses all those skills along with Dry Needling which is similar to acupuncture and Tool- or Instrument-Assisted Soft Tissue Mobilization Techniques, meaning we use metal (sometimes other) tools to get specific soft tissue treatments, as well as Cupping, Body Tempering, etc. Basically an Osteopractor is a Physical Therapist, Massage Therapist, Personal Trainer, Acupuncturist, and Chiropractor all rolled into one!
+These may include massage, other soft-tissue mobilization techniques, joint mobilizations, manual stretching, and joint manipulation, etc. An Osteopractor has and uses all those skills along with Dry Needling which is similar to acupuncture and Tool- or Instrument-Assisted Soft Tissue Mobilization Techniques, meaning we use other tools to get specific soft tissue treatments, as well as Cupping, Body Tempering, Stretching, etc. An Osteopractor is essentially a Physical Therapist, Massage Therapist, Acupuncturist, Functional Fitness Instructor, and Chiropractor all rolled into one!